mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Control cell editability

-In addition to the `editable` flag on columns, control which cell is editable using the `isCellEditable` prop.
+In addition to the `editable` flag on columns, you can enable or disable editing of individual cells using the `isCellEditable` prop.

 In this demo, only the rows with an even `Age` value are editable.
 The editable cells have a green background for better visibility.